Mediocentro/plugged/README.md

 - The final connection point from substation to the rest of the power system network
 - Would have similar functionalities as the others, and would also most definitely incorporate the live tracking element
 - Don't know about the symbol here yet.
+(Temporarily using the T symbol provided by Google)

 ------------------
 **Substations**